Yasser1Aboussikine/DegreePlanner-new/HOWTOUSE.md

 - Keep your profile information up to date

 ### For Mentors
+- Mentors are students with a part-time job, so students features apply.
 - Review student plans thoroughly
 - Provide constructive feedback
 - Respond to review requests promptly